martjoao/reactnd-project-myreads/README.md

 This project was developed as the first programming assignment for the Udacity React Nanodegree program.
+Click [here](https://martjoao.github.io/reactnd-project-myreads/) to check it out.

 ----